‘It was like he was in the horrors’: The story of a boy who tried to murder a woman in Dún Laoghaire

 “He had told every single one of them that he was worried he was going to kill somebody,” his mother says.
 “He was drawing terrifying pictures.
 It was terrifying stuff, like he was in the horrors.”

-In November the boy’s father returned home to find him hanging.
-He cut him down.
+In November, the boy’s father returned home to find him trying to kill himself again.
 According to his mother, the boy said he was worried he was going to hurt someone and wanted to stop himself going through with it.

 The boy’s doctor began doubling the Prozac dose every week.
 This continued until the boy got into a fight.